 In addition, Babuk Locker also threatens to leak stolen information on a hacker forum in a further effort to extort money from its victims.
 So far, the victims of the ransomware are a pretty varied bunch, including an elevator company, a medical testing products manufacturer, and an air conditioning company.

 If businesses were hoping that 2021 might offer them some respite from ransomware attacks, the appearance of Babuk Locker suggests otherwise.
-Last year, there was a host of high-profile ransomware attacks, including ones targeting Foxconn (opens in new tab) and Kmart (opens in new tab).
+Last year, there was a host of high-profile ransomware attacks, including ones targeting Foxconn and Kmart.

 - We've also built a list of the best endpoint protection services out there